luzpaz/pivy_trackers-wiki/Pick-Trait.md

 The Pick trait exists largely to enable / disable node picking in the scene graph.
 By default, node picking is enabled, thus the pick trait is not necessary unless it is desirable to make nodes unpickable.

+Refer to the diagram for the [Pick scenegraph structure](scenegraph#pick-structure) for more information.

 # API

 ## Dependencies